 Your worth is not measured by your productivity.
 Be gentle with yourself and know you are enough.
 You may be working harder and longer hours.
 The drive to make sure everything goes right might make it seem like you’re never doing satisfactory work.
 No matter your situation, remind yourself that you’re doing the best you can.
 You’re making an impact.
 You’re showing up.
 You are enough and are doing enough.
 Be gentle with yourself.

 It’s okay to embrace and experience positive emotions.
 It can also be hard to know what to do with positive emotions, especially when we know that others—especially our students and their families—may be struggling.
 Remember that the wholeness of our experiences is appropriate.
 It can help to share our positive emotions while acknowledging that not everyone is able to access these same feelings.
 And remember—sharing your joy can be infectious for others!
 You can find ways to invite your students to share their positive emotions too.
-For example, try, “What is one thing about distance learning that has surprisingly brought you joy?”
+For example, try, “What is one thing recently that has surprisingly brought you joy?”

 Schedule times to do things that bring you joy.
 On days of back-to-back meetings and non-stop interactions with colleagues and students, be sure to pencil in blocks of time that bring you joy.
 Go outside.
 Take a walk.
 Listen to music.
 Go for a drive.
 Read a book.
 Do nothing.
 Play with your kids.
 Cook a meal that inspires and nourishes you.
 Step away from the hustle—even if for a moment—and come back feeling a bit more refreshed.